bandrewfisher/logfish_server/README.md

 $ NODE_ENV=production yarn start:dev
 ```

-The second option is to build the Typescript files and run the built files:
+The second option is to build the Typescript files and the serve up the built Javascript files by doing the following:

 ```
 $ yarn build && yarn start
 ```

+If you do this, your default key will not be DEV_KEY, but instead a UUID string.